wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Common/IndexedMimeMessage/Equals.md

 IndexedMimeMessage.Equals Method
 ================================
-Determines whether the specified object is equal to the current object.
+Tests if this object is considered equal to another.

   **Namespace:**  [EasyMailDiscussion.Common][1]
   **Assembly:** easy-mail-discussion-common.dll